Algaecide

 The Role of Chlorine in Algae Control

 Chlorine is a key player in fighting algae in your pool.
 It kills bacteria and algae, keeping your pool water safe and inviting.
-Chlorine works faster than algaecides to get rid of algae.
+Chlorine works faster than algaecides to kill algae.

 Chlorine: Your Primary Weapon Against Algae